GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/with-three-js/index.md

 **Opacity**
 Compare the opacity of an object, between 0 (fully transparent) to 255 (opaque).

-**Alpha Channel Test property**
-Compare the property value for the alpha Channel Test.

-**Anti-Aliasing property**
-Check the property value for anti-Aliasing.

-**BackOffsetV property**
-Compare the property value for the backOffsetV.

-**Blend Mode property**
-Compare the property value for the blend Mode.

-**BottomOffsetV property**
-Compare the property value for the bottomOffsetV.

-**Depth property**
-Compare the property value for the depth.

-**FirstFrame property**
-Check the property value for firstFrame.

-**FrontOffsetV property**
-Compare the property value for the frontOffsetV.

-**Hide 2D Object property**
-Check the property value for hide 2D Object.

-**Id property**
-Compare the property value for the id.

-**LeftOffsetV property**
-Compare the property value for the leftOffsetV.

-**Projection Scale property**
-Compare the property value for the projection Scale.

-**RightOffsetV property**
-Compare the property value for the rightOffsetV.

-**TextureIdBack property**
-Compare the property value for the textureIdBack.

-**TextureIdBottom property**
-Compare the property value for the textureIdBottom.

-**TextureIdFront property**
-Compare the property value for the textureIdFront.

-**TextureIdLeft property**
-Compare the property value for the textureIdLeft.

-**TextureIdRight property**
-Compare the property value for the textureIdRight.

-**TextureIdTop property**
-Compare the property value for the textureIdTop.

-**TopOffsetV property**
-Compare the property value for the topOffsetV.

-**View Mode property**
-Compare the property value for the view Mode.

 **Scale on X axis**
 Compare the width's scale of an object.